 Once the VA has awarded service connection for PTSD, it will then review the most current clinical evidence of record to determine how the severity of your symptoms impairs your social and industrial (ability to work) capacity.
 The VA has a schedule of rating disabilities, located in title 38 C.F.R., Part 4.
 The VA has established “Diagnostic Codes” (DC) for various medical and psychiatric disorders, which include a description of the severity of related symptoms and a corresponding disability percentage (called a “rating” or “evaluation”).
 Although there are different DCs for covered psychiatric disorders, the VA evaluates the level of disability due to psychiatric disorders under the same criteria, regardless of the actual diagnosis.
 38 C.F.R. §4.130, DC 9411, governs PTSD ratings.
 This regulation provides graduated ratings of 0%, 10%, 30%, 50%, 70% or 100%.
 A 0% rating is noncompensable, This means that you have service-connected PTSD, however, there is little or no impairment as a result.
 VA compensation payments begin at 10% and increase at each rating level.

-The VA has adopted the criteria established in the DSM-IV as the basis for its psychiatric ratings, including PTSD.
-There is also a diagnostic matrix called the Global Assessment of Functioning Scale (GAF) that is used to determine your level of disability.
+The VA has adopted the criteria established in the DSM-5 as the basis for its psychiatric ratings, including PTSD.
+Although it is being slowly phased out in favor of more robust tests, there is a diagnostic matrix called the Global Assessment of Functioning Scale (GAF) that may be used to determine your level of disability.
 The lower the GAF score, the higher the level of social and industrial impairment.
 Section 4.130 is reproduced below.
 You can share this with your psychiatric provider of care, who can prepare a report or opinion letter for submission to the VA that describes your level of impairment.

 Bear in mind that even if the severity of your symptoms do not satisfy the diagnostic criteria for a 100% (or total) evaluation under the rating schedule, if your rating is high enough, another VA regulation (38 C.F.R. § 4.16) allows the VA to pay you at the 100% level if medical evidence demonstrates that your are unable to obtain or maintain substantially gainful employment as the result of your service-connected PTSD.
 The technical term for this is a total rating on the basis of individual unemployability due to service-connected disability (TDIU or IU).